DamianPacanowski/server/README.md

-# server looking for the best initial configuration for index
+# server looking for the best initial configuration for index.php